Trivadis/plsql-cop-validators/README.md

 # PL/SQL Cop Validators

 PL/SQL Cop supports custom validators.
-A validator must implement the PLSQLCopValidator Java interface and has to be a direct or indirect descendant of the PLSQLJavaValidator class.
+A validator must implement the `PLSQLCopValidator` Java interface and has to be a direct or indirect descendant of the `PLSQLValidator` class.

 You may use these validators as is or amend/extend them to suit your needs.